ninjaguardian/vscode-code-runner/README.md

 ```

 **Note:** All of `code-runner.executorMapByFileExtension`, `code-runner.executorMapByGlob`, and `code-runner.executorMap` merge the default setting with what you set.
 If you want to remove one of the defaults, you can switch your setting to use `code-runner.executorMapByFileExtensionOverride`, `code-runner.executorMapByGlobOverride`, and `code-runner.executorMapOverride` respectively.
-Also, setting an override to only `{ "": "" }` may not work as expected.
-Make sure the key is not blank.

 To set the custom command to run:
 ```json